Rurutia1027/springboot3-cloud-native/README.md

-# Spring Dubbo Distributed REST Service Development Practice
+# Spring Dubbo Distributed REST Service

 This project demonstrates best practices for developing **distributed RESTful services** using **Spring Boot** and **Apache Dubbo**.
 It focuses on building a **high-performance, scalable, and modular microservices architecture** while leveraging Dubbo’s RPC framework for efficient service communication.